-Nearly all Android devices supported USB connection, but only a few of them comes with On The Go (OTG) protocol feature.
-In a nutshell, USB OTG allows the phone to connect to a USB peripheral through Micro USB or USB-C port.
+Nearly all Android devices supported USB connection, but only a few of them come with On The Go (OTG) protocol.

-Before you decided to buy USB OTG for Android, one thing you should consider figuring out whether the phone supports that type of connection.
-Google has been released OTG connection since Android 3.1, but only small numbers of the phone come with that feature.
-The phones manufacturer also ‘didn’t realize’ this new update and remains disabled on their phones.
+Before you decided to buy USB OTG for Android, one thing you must consider is figuring out whether the phone supports that type of connection or not.
+Google has released an OTG connection since Android 3.1, but some phones on the market can’t use that protocol.

-As it’s named, it’s a straightforward app that only shows you information whether the phone supported USB OTG or still disabled by the manufacturer.
+As it’s named, it’s a straightforward app that only shows you information whether the phone supports USB OTG or if the feature still disabled by the manufacturer.
 The size of this app is about 2 MB and works with Android 4.0.3 or newer.
-This app also includes a step-by-step to enabling OTG support, and yes – by rooting.
+This app also includes a step-by-step to enabling OTG support (root).

-The OTG? is a free app to check USB OTG capability, both Android phone and tablet.
+The OTG? is a free app to check USB OTG capability for both Android phones and tablets.
 It will scan deeply to ensure an accurate result.
 The interface might not great, but the size of this app is pretty small, only 1,1 MB and works with Android 4.0 or above.